 Use this complete guide and calculator help properly determine how much to pay lawn care employees based on things like:

-What you pay your employees not only affects your bottom line, it also determines the quality of work and attention to detail you provide to your customers.
+Also, keep in mind, lawn care employee wage not only affects the bottom line, but it also determines the quality of work and attention to detail you provide customers.

-Remember your employees are a DIRECT reflection of YOU.
+Remember, your employees are a DIRECT reflection of your lawn care business.

-By the end of this article you’ll be a compensation king or queen AND have a much better idea on what to pay your lawn care employees.
+By the end of this guide, you’ll have everything needed to be a pro at compensation.
+Plus, you'll find out exactly how much to pay your lawn care employees.

-A quick search on Indeed for “lawn care specialist” lists pay anywhere from $12 to $25 an hour.
+For example, a quick search on Indeed for “lawn care specialist” in Richardson, Texas pays anywhere from $12 to $25 an hour.